seven-io/plenty/README.md

 After installation, configure the plugin:

 1. Go to **System » Plugins » Plugin overview**
-2. Find the Seven plugin and click the **gear icon** (Settings)
+2. Find the seven plugin and click the **gear icon** (Settings)
 3. Configure the following settings:

    ### General Settings

-- **API Key**: Enter your Seven.io API key (required)
+    - **API Key**: Enter your seven.io API key (required)
-    - This key authenticates your plentymarkets store with Seven.io
+        - This key authenticates your plentymarkets store with seven.io
         - Keep this key secure and never share it publicly

    ### SMS Settings

     - **Default Sender ID**: Set a custom sender name/number (optional)
         - This appears as the sender when customers receive SMS messages
-    - If left empty, Seven.io's default sender will be used
+        - If left empty, seven.io's default sender will be used
         - Must comply with local regulations (some countries require registration)

    ### Event-Driven Settings

     - **Message after ordering**: Customize the SMS text sent when orders are placed
         - This message is automatically sent to customers after successful order placement
         - You can use placeholder variables for dynamic content (order number, customer name, etc.)
         - Example: "Thank you for your order!
 Your order #{{orderNumber}} has been received and will be processed shortly."

 4. Click **Save** to apply your configuration